Overland Communications Guide – FRS Vs. GMRS Vs. CB Vs. HAM (Amateur Radio)

 In my opinion, GMRS radios are for the person who wants more capability than an average radio.
 They want more range, more capability, and better quality.
 GMRS radios are a great choice for folks who frequent trails and want quality communication gear, but they do cost more than FRS and typically require mounting.

 My choice for a GMRS radio is the Midland MXT275.
-This is a hard-mounted option at a cost affordable price.
+This is a hard-mounted option at an affordable price.

 Top Picks for GMRS: